 Everybody take a breath.
 Breathe.
 You’re going to like this one.
 BOOK #79, the Wedding, is now up for pre-order.
 The release date is January 3, 2023.
 You can order your copy here: https://amzn.to/3Aqr8z5

-First of all, I need to point out that The Ghosts of Culloden Moor’s Facebook page will change over to Highlanders from the Mists of Time.
+The Ghosts of Culloden Moor’s Facebook page has changed over to Highlanders from the Mists of Time.
 You shouldn’t have to do anything to make sure you are still part of it.
-But you might want to check in a few days.
-Someone said it might take a whole week to make the change happen.
-So we’ll just have to cross our fingers and hope for luck.

 As we started to get closer to the end, we looked at how many stories still needed telling, and we decided it was only right that we end with 79 books.